chensxb97/Homework_3/README.txt

 The search algorithm takes in the pickled index dictionary, document lengths dictionary, collection size, postings file and queries file as input arguments.
 The objective is to process each query and obtain the top K documents that are relevant to the query using the vector space model.

+Processing queries (tf-idf, ltc):
 Breaking down each query, we extract the terms(by performing the same pre-processing as in index.py) and store them and their individual computed tf-weights
 (tf-weight = 1+ log10(tf)) in a dictionary.
 For every term, we obtain their docFrequencies by accessing the index dictionary and compute their individual idfs (idf = log10(collection_size/docFrequency).
 We compute and store each term's tf-idf weight score back in the dictionary.
 Lastly, we normalize each weight by the query's length.
 The resulting query dictionary has the following format : {term1: tf-idf1/queryLength, term2: tf-idf2/queryLength}

+Processing documents (tf-wt, lnc):
 Iterating through the terms in the query dictionary, we extract the posting strings from the posting file using seek(charOffset) and read(strLength).
 We then obtain and compute each document's term's tf-weight as usual.
 Similarly, we normalize each weight by the pre-computed document's length from the document lengths dictionary.
 We then store each document term's normalized tf-weight in a dictionary of dictionaries.
 The resulting document dictionary has the following format: {doc1:{term1:tf-wt1/docLength1,term2:tf-wt2/docLength1},doc2:{term1:tf-wt1/docLength2,term2:tf-wt2/docLength2}}

+Final Processing:
 To compute the vector scores, we iterate through both query and document dictionaries and sum up the tf-wt(document)*tf-idf(query) for each document, storing the scores in a list.
 To arrive at the top K scores, we use the heapq library's 'nlargest' function to return the results in O(Klogn) time instead of sorting the entire array which would take at least O(nlogn) time.

 Lastly, we write and save the top K scores for each query line by line to the output results file.
+For this program, we set K as 10 as per the assignment requirements.

 == Files included with this submission ==

-List the files in your submission here and provide a short 1 line description of each file.
-Make sure your submission's files are named and formatted correctly.

 > index.py
 Builds the index necessary for searching - returns the index dictionary, document length dictionary, collection size and postings file